dirkknibbe/dirkknibbe/README.md

 ## About me

-#### ✌️ I've recently graduated

-🤝 I'm a Software Developer at Bass Pro Shops
+🤝 I'm currently a Software Developer at Bass Pro Shops

-🌱 I’m currently learning Java, Angular and Ethereum app development
+🌱 I’m learning Java, Angular and Ethereum app development

 🚶🚶🚶 Follow the journey at [dirkdevelops.com](https://dirkdevelops.com/)